bright-dev/bright/doc/source/Enrichment.rst

 .. method:: Enrichment.initialize(enrich_params)

-    The :meth:`initialize` function takes an enrichment parameter object and sets the cooresponding :class:`Enrichment` attributes to the same value.
+    The :meth:`initialize` function takes an enrichment parameter object and sets the corresponding :class:`Enrichment` attributes to the same value.

     Args:
         * `enrich_params` (EnrichmentParameters): A class containing the values to